peterbourgon/caspaxos/README.md

 Now we turn our attention back to the acceptor.

+#### 5

-> **5.** An acceptor returns a conflict if it already saw a greater ballot
+> An acceptor returns a conflict if it already saw a greater ballot number.
-> number.
-[Otherwise, it] erases the promise, marks the received tuple (ballot
+> [Otherwise, it] erases the promise, marks the received tuple (ballot number,
-> number, value) as the accepted value, and returns a confirmation.
+> value) as the accepted value, and returns a confirmation.

 Same as in the prepare phase, a conflict occurs if the submitted ballot number isn't greater than _either_ of the stored ballot numbers.
 Beyond that, the